-Principles and Recommendations of the New Corporate Governance Code Applied (with adaptations Not applied /not applicable Paragr aph Notes market immediately after the appointment by means of a special announcement and, subsequently, in the Corporate Governance Report; on these occasions, the criteria used for assessing the materiality of the relationships under consideration are indicated and, where a director or member of the Board of Statutory Auditors has been deemed independent despite the occurrence of one of the situations indicated in Recommendation 7, a clear and reasoned justification for this choice is provided in relation to the position and individual characteristics of the person assessed.
-Paragra ph 11.2.1.
-Article 3 - Functioning of the Bo ard of Director s and Role of the Chair person P.IX The Board of Directors defines the rules and procedures for its own functioning, in particular in order to ensure effective management of Board reporting. Х Paragra ph 4.1.1. and Paragra P.X The Chairperson of the Board of Directors plays a liaison role between the executive and non-executive directors and ensures the effective functioning of the Board proceedings. Х Paragra ph 4.5 Section 4.5 refers to paragraph 2.1. of the Corporate Bodies Regulations, where the duties of the Chairperson of the Board of Directors are further defined.
-P.XI The Board of Directors ensures an appropriate internal division of its functions and establishes Board committees with investigative, proposing and advisory functions.
-X Paragra ph 1.1.3. and
+Principles and Recommendations of the New Corporate Governance Code Applied (with adaptation s) Not applied /not applicable Sectio n Notes appointment by means of a special announcement and, subsequently, in the Corporate Governance Report; on these occasions, the criteria used for assessing the materiality of the relationships under consideration are indicated and, where a director or member of the Board of Statutory Auditors has been deemed independent despite the occurrence of one of the situations indicated in Recommendation 7, a clear and reasoned justification for this choice is provided in relation to the position and individual characteristics of the person assessed. and Paragr aph 11.2.1.
+Article 3 - Functioning of the Boa rd of Directo rs and Role of the Ch airperson P.IX The Board of Directors defines the rules and procedures for its own functioning, in particular in order to ensure effective management of Board reporting. Х Paragr aph 4.1.1. and Paragr aph 4.4 P.X The Chairperson of the Board of Directors plays a liaison role between the executive and non-executive directors and ensures the effective functioning of the Board proceedings. х Paragr aph 4.5 Section 4.5 refers to Section 2.1. of the Corporate Bodies Regulations, where the duties of the Chairperson of the Board of Directors are further defined.
+P.XI The Board of Directors ensures an appropriate internal division of its functions and establishes Board Х Paragr aph 1.1.3.

-Principles and Recommendations of the New Corporate Governance Code Applied (with adaptations) Not applied /not applicable Paragr aph Notes Paragra ph 6 P.XII Each director shall ensure adequate time availability for the diligent performance of the tasks assigned to him/her.
-X Paragra ph 4.3.2.
+Principles and Recommendations of the New Corporate Governance Code Applied (with adaptation s) Not applied /not applicable Sectio n Notes committees with investigative, proposing and advisory functions. and Paragr aph 6 P.XII Each director shall ensure adequate time availability for the diligent performance of the tasks assigned to him/her. х Paragr aph 4.3.2.
 R.11 The Board of Directors adopts regulations defining the rules of operation of the Board itself and its committees, including the procedures for taking minutes of meetings and the procedures for the management of directors' reports.
 These procedures identify the deadlines for the prior sending of the information and how the confidentiality of the data and information provided is to be protected in such a way that the timeliness and completeness of the information flows are not affected negatively.
-The report on corporate governance provides adequate information on the main contents of the regulations of the Board of Directors and on compliance with the procedures concerning the timeliness and adequacy of information provided to the directors.
-X Glossar y The Corporate Bodies Regulations is referred to several times in the Report, also by way of reference to the more detailed rules governing the functioning of the Board and the Committees.
-R.12 The Chairperson of the Board of Directors, with the help of the secretary of the Board of Directors, ensures a) that pre-meeting briefings and additional information provided during meetings are adequate to enable directors to act in an informed manner in the performance of their duties; b) that the work of the Board committees with investigative, proposing and advisory functions is coordinated with the X Paragra ph 4.5 Section 4.5 refers to paragraph 2.1. of the Corporate Bodies Regulations, where the duties of the Chairperson of the Board of Directors are further defined.
+The report on corporate governance provides adequate information on the main contents of the regulations of the Board of Directors and on compliance with the procedures concerning the timeliness and adequacy of information provided to the directors. x Glossa ry; Paragr aph 4.4.
+Paragr aph 6 The Corporate Bodies Regulations is referred to several times in the Report, also by way of reference to the more detailed rules governing the functioning of the Board and the Committees.
+R.12 The Chairperson of the Board of Directors, with the help of the secretary of the Board of Directors, ensures a) that pre-meeting briefings and additional information provided during meetings are adequate to enable Х Paragr aph 4.5 Section 4.5 refers to Section 2.1. of the Corporate Bodies Regulations, where the duties of the Chairperson of the Board of Directors are further defined.